maianhpuco/alibabaFraud/README.md

 # Fraud Detection - Alibaba
-This repo is to practise some code implementing from this paper Please read through the paper before continue: https://nesa.zju.edu.cn/download/Online%20E-Commerce%20Fraud%20A%20Large-scale%20Detection%20and%20Analysis.pdf
+This repo is to practise some code implementing from this paper.
+Please read through the paper before continue: https://nesa.zju.edu.cn/download/Online%20E-Commerce%20Fraud%20A%20Large-scale%20Detection%20and%20Analysis.pdf

 ## Introduction:
 This repo is only for practising purpose so:
 - it does not have high credibility
-- performance of code may be (or will) not good, so all feedback and comment are highly welcome
+- performance of code may be (or will) not good, so all feedback and comment are highly welcomed

 ## About the paper (quick summary, quoting from paper)